ibm-cloud-docs/mqcloud/mqoc_qm_certs.md

   - Approximately 30 days before expiration a new certificate is added to the queue manager key store
     - Queue managers that have not been configured to enable TLS will use the new certificate by default
     - Queue managers that are configured to use TLS will continue to use the old certificate, the new certificate is made available for use
-    - The Web Console and REST APIs for existing queue managers continue to the use the old certificate
+    - The MQ Console and REST APIs for existing queue managers continue to the use the old certificate
-    - The Web Console and REST APIs for new queue managers use the new certificate
+    - The MQ Console and REST APIs for new queue managers use the new certificate
   - Approximately 14 days before expiration the new certificate becomes the default
-    - Queue Managers that are configured to use TLS or AMS will have the default certificate replaced with the new certificate (*MQ clients will be disconnected for a short time, while the security configuration is refreshed*)
+    - Queue managers that are configured to use TLS or AMS will have the default certificate replaced with the new certificate (*MQ clients will be disconnected for a short time, while the security configuration is refreshed*)
-    - The Web Console and REST APIs use the new certificate
+    - The MQ Console and REST APIs use the new certificate
   - Once a certificate expires it is removed from the queue manager key store

 <br/>
-**Note**: *Queue managers that have been configured to use a personal certificate remain unaffected by the above process.
-Personal certificate expiry is the responsibility of the queue manager administrator*
+**Note**: *Queue managers that have been configured to use a customer generated certificate remain unaffected by the above process.
+Customer generated certificate expiry is the responsibility of the queue manager administrator*

 ## Handling certificate expiry
 {: #cert_expiry_mqoc_qm_certs}

-The IBM MQ on Cloud service will provide notifications when IBM provided certificates near expiry.
+The IBM MQ on Cloud service will provide notifications in the service console user interface when IBM provided certificates near expiry.
+If you wish to configure notification of certificate expiry via other channels such as Slack or PagerDuty then please use the IBM Cloud [Certificate Manager](https://cloud.ibm.com/docs/services/certificate-manager?topic=certificate-manager-about-certificate-manager) service.

 Within 30 and 14 days of expiry increasingly severe warnings are displayed in the queue manager list view and on the queue manager details pages.
 During this period TLS and AMS enabled MQ clients and connected queue managers will require their trust stores to be updated to include the new certificate.
 To download the new certificate from the service follow these steps:

 1. Open the `Key store` tab for the required queue manager
 2. Select the `...` icon on the new certificate